operand/agency/README.md

 ```python
 /help
 ```
-And that will return a (currently crude) data structure listing the actions.
+and that will return a data structure listing the actions.

 ---